junjie1475/iOS-Profiler/README.md

 3. Use a ipa inject tool to inject the dylib into the IPA
 4. Sign the app and play...

-# How to Get the log?
+# How to get the log?
 1. Open console.app in your Mac
 2. Select your Device from left panel.
 3. Search for `inject.c: power`.
 NOTE: The default sample rate is 1/1 second.